collectionspace/cspace-ui.js/docs/developer/Cookbook/CreateProfile.md

   Currently only profile plugins are supported.
 Press enter.

   - **What is the display name of the profile?**
   Enter a display name for the profile.
 This should be title case, and may include spaces.
 Do not include the word "profile".
+Examples: `Bonsai`, `Public Art`, `Fine and Contemporary Art`, `Local History and Material Culture`.

   - **What is the name of the profile?**
   Enter the profile name, as configured in the application layer.
-This is typically a short lowercase string, with no spaces -e.g., core, bonsai, fcart, lhmc, etc.
+This is typically a short lowercase string, with no spaces.
+Examples: `bonsai`, `publicart`,  `fcart`, `lhmc`.

+  - **What is the library name of the profile?**
+  Enter the name to be used in the profile's JavaScript library.
+This should be identical to the profile name from the previous question, except for case.
+The library name should be camel cased, with an initial uppercase letter (also known as Pascal Case).
+Abbreviations should be capitalized.
+Examples: `Bonsai`, `PublicArt`, `FCArt`, `LHMC`.

   - **What is the tenant ID of the profile?**
   Enter the tenant ID of the profile, as configured in the application layer.
 This is typically a number.

 - When installation is complete, change to the newly created directory, and start the dev server.
   ```
   cd cspace-ui-plugin-profile-{tenant name}.js
   npm run devserver
   ```
 - In a browser, open the URL http://localhost:8080.
 The CollectionSpace UI should appear.
 In the lower right side of the footer, the name of the plugin should appear, followed by "version 0.0.1".

 - By default, the UI in the devserver will attempt to connect to a CollectionSpace server at http://localhost:8180.
 To change this, edit index.html, and change the `serverUrl` setting.
 Reload the page in the browser for this change to take effect.

 - Place profile configuration in src/index.js.
 For readability, configuration may be broken out into additional files that are imported into src/index.js.
 See other profiles for examples.
 As configuration is edited, the changes will be deployed into the browser automatically.
 Reloading is not necessary.